MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

 <properties
-   pageTitle="Create and distribute an app in Power BI" description="Apps are a collection of dashboards and reports built to deliver key metrics for your organization." services="powerbi" documentationCenter=""
+   pageTitle="Create and distribute apps with dashboards and reports in Power BI" description="Apps are a collection of dashboards and reports built to deliver key metrics for your organization." services="powerbi" documentationCenter=""